Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 Do not make any investment that might affect your business decisions.
 Company policy prohibits Colgate people from owning large amounts of stock or having a proprietary interest in a company competing with or doing business with Colgate.
 This prohibition does not apply to owning small amounts (generally under 1%) of stock of a publicly traded company, provided that the investment is not so financially substantial that it creates the appearance of a conflict of interest.
 If you made potentially prohibited investments before joining Colgate, please contact the Global Legal Organization or Global Ethics and Compliance.

 Colgate recognizes and respects the rights of Colgate people to freely associate with those they encounter in the workplace.
-However, we must use good judgment to ensure that those relationships do not:
+However, personal relationships can create conflicts of interest, and we must use good judgment to ensure that those relationships do not:

 We strive to maintain a positive work environment that reflects our Company’s values and promotes strong working relationships.
 While conflicts of interest can arise from our dealings with external parties, conflicts or the appearance of a conflict may also result from interactions inside the Company.
 Those of us who manage others must remain attentive to ensure that situations are not created that could appear to others as favoritism or a potential conflict of interest.